-- We believe that there is one God, eternally existent in three persons: Father, Son, and Holy Spirit. - We believe in the deity of the Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory. - We believe that for salvation of lost and sinful man, regeneration by the Holy Spirit is absolutely essential. - We believe in the present ministry of the Holy Spirit, by whose indwelling the Christian is enabled to live a godly life. - We believe in the resurrection of both the saved and the lost; they that are saved unto the resurrection of life, and they that are lost unto the resurrection ofdamnation. - We believe in the spiritual unity of believers in our Lord Jesus Christ. - We believe the Bible to be the only inspired, infallible, authoritative Word of God.
+- We believe that there is one God, eternally existent in three persons: Father, Son, and Holy Spirit. - We believe in the deity of the Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory. - We believe that for salvation of lost and sinful man, regeneration by the Holy Spirit is absolutely essential. - We believe in the present ministry of the Holy Spirit, by whose indwelling the Christian is enabled to live a godly life. - We believe in the resurrection of both the saved and the lost; they that are saved unto the resurrection of life, and they that are lost unto the resurrection of damnation. - We believe in the spiritual unity of believers in our Lord Jesus Christ. - We believe the Bible to be the only inspired, infallible, authoritative Word of God.
 (Sola Scriptura) - We believe by Faith alone we are saved and not by works.
 (Sola Fide) - We believe Grace alone is the source of our salvation through Jesus Christ.
 (Sola Gratia) - We believe through Christ alone we are saved.
 (Solus Christus) - We believe all things must be done to the Glory of God alone.
-(Soli Deo Gloria)
+(Soli Deo Gloria) - We believe the term "marriage" has only one meaning; the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture.
+(Gen 2:18-25) We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other.
+(1 Cor 6:18; 7:2-5; Heb 13:4).
+We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman. - We believe the differences between male and female, including biological differences, are divinely ordained, integral to God's design for self-conception as male or female, and meant for human good.
+Therefore, the rejection of one's biological sex and adoption of a transgender self-conception is inconsistent with God's holy purposes in creation and a departure from Christian faithfulness and witness. - We believe that all human life is sacred and created by God in His image.
+Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
+We are therefore called to defend, protect, and value all human life.
+(Ps 139.)